 Special Series and Projects

 Investment in digital media has also been on the increase in recent years.
-Examples include an upgrade of NPR.org, the introduction of the NPR API (application program interface), and the launch of podcasting and mobile products to reach more people in more places represent several recent strategic investments of note.
+Examples include an upgrade of NPR.org, the introduction of the NPR API (application program interface), and the launch of NPR One, podcasting and mobile products to reach more people in more places represent several recent strategic investments of note.
 In addition, NPR provides extensive digital media training for its entire pool of journalists.

 Published reports in Worth Magazine and Consumers Digest cited NPR as a leading U.S. nonprofit charity because of the organization's program spending efficiency, high level of private support, and outstanding public service.